Portland may opt to combine three high school teams for next school year

 Although the goal of the co-op teams initiative is to ensure students can participate in the sport of their choice rather than about cutting costs, creating one golf team could save the district close to $3,500, while combining the track programs could yield a savings of $20,400 and combining the swim programs could yield a $23,000 savings according to the presentation from Botana, Daly and O’Leary.

-Board member Marine Morrione said combining programs would not be her first choice, but it could be prudent given the district’s financial situation.
-Superintendent Xavier Botana has said the district is facing $1 million loss related to the coronavirus pandemic, stemming from increased costs from ensuring students had access to technology at home for distance learning and from lost revenue from Medicaid and the school nutrition program.
+Board member Marnie Morrione said combining programs would not be her first choice, but it could be prudent given the district’s financial situation.
+Botana has said the district is facing $1 million loss related to the coronavirus pandemic, stemming from increased costs from ensuring students had access to technology at home for distance learning and from lost revenue from Medicaid and the school nutrition program.

 “I am in favor because we’ve got to find and area for cost-saving,” Morrione said.